-The doctor will first take the impressions of your jaw to analyze how well they relate to one another and whether they have spaces in between them.
+Your Doctor will first take the impressions of your jaw to analyze how good they relate to each other and whether they have spaces in between them.

-A wax model is then prepared to check the fitting.
+A wax model is then prepared to evaluate the fitting.

 Final Denture is made with the wax model

-The patient is made to try the final set of dentures and if necessary adjustments will be made
+• The patient is made to try the final set of dentures and if necessary, required adjustments will be made

 Keep Your Dentures Clean

-Always ensure that your dentures are clean for this you need to brush your dentures with a non-abrasive brush at least once a day.
-Though they are artificial, yet plaque and bacteria can build up on the teeth causing damage to other teeth and gums.
-If possible remove your dentures after every meal and wash it with warm water but if you have complete dentures, then mere brushing would do.
+Always ensure that your dentures are clean . you need to brush your dentures with a non-abrasive brush once a day.
+Though they are artificial, plaque and bacteria can build up on the teeth causing damage to other teeth and gums. remove your dentures after every meal and wash it with warm water but in case of complete dentures, then mere brushing would do.

-Soak your dentures at night in water or in the denture solution as prescribed by your dentist.
-So that your dentures do not weaken avoid chlorine with it.
-While putting dentures on in the morning make sure you rinse them with clean water as this will help to remove the chemicals if any during the soaking process.
+Soak your dentures at night in water or in the denture solution as prescribed by your dentist. avoid chlorine with it.
+While putting dentures on in the morning make sure you rinse them with clean water as this will help to remove the chemicals from the soaking process.

 Keep A Look At Your Dentures

-Monitor your dentures time to time and visit your dentist if your dentures loosen, slip or you come across a change in the bite.
-Having ill-fitting dentures can cause infections and irritations.
+Monitor your dentures time to time and visit your dentist if your dentures loosen, slip or when you come across a change in the bite. ill-fitting dentures can cause infections and irritations.

-- Soak your dentures overnight in water or solution given by your dentist
+• Soak your dentures overnight in water or solution prescribed by your dentist

-- Rinse your dentures before putting them on in the morning
+• Rinse your dentures before you put them on in the morning

-- Do not try and bite hard food with front Dentures
+• Do not try and bite hard food with front part of the Dentures

-- Do not use a toothpick or pointed objects on Dentures
+• Do not use sharp objects like tooth picks on Dentures

-- Do not drop them as they are delicate and may break if you do so
+• Do not drop them as they are delicate and can cause breakage if you do so

 MYTHS ABOUT DENTURES

-- It’s difficult to eat with Dentures on – There are no restrictions on what kind of food to eat.
-Initially, you might be advised to intake certain kind of diet but with time you will be able to eat whatever you wish but precautions are necessary.
+There are no restrictions on what kind of food to eat.
+In the beginning, you might be advised to intake certain kind of diet but with time you will be get habituated to eat whatever you wish but precautions are necessary.

-- Lifetime Solution – If not taken proper care, the dentures may not last for long.
-Also, over a period they may start to wear down, loosen their natural appearance and chewing ability.
+If proper care is not taken , the dentures may not last for long and over a period of time they may start to wear down, loosen their natural appearance and chewing ability.

-- People might know if someone is wearing Dentures – Gone are the days when they were highlighted.
-The material used to make dentures is such that nobody could guess that you are wearing dentures.
+Those days are gone.
+The material used to make dentures is such that no-one could guess that you are wearing dentures.
 But if they are coming to notice then it is advised to visit a dentist

-- Do not require proper care – Though artificial, dentures work exactly like your real teeth, therefore, it is extremely important to take care of dentures the way you take care of your teeth.
+Though artificial, dentures work exactly like your real teeth, therefore, it is extremely important to take care of dentures the same way you take care of your teeth.

 FREQUENTLY ASKED QUESTIONS

 Q.1.
-Why Is It Important To Remove Dentures At Night?
+Is It Important To Remove Dentures At Night?

-This is because the gums and tissue which supports your dentures need time to rest and recover while coming in contact with saliva.
-Therefore, it is considered as the healthiest thing to be done.
+The gums and tissue which support your dentures need time to rest and recover while coming in contact with saliva.
+Therefore, it is considered as the healthier thing to be done.

 Q.2.
 Can One Sleep With Dentures On?

-Though there isn’t any risk associated but is advised to sleep after removing them as this will then be considered as a healthy option.
+Though there isn’t any risk associated with it but is advised to sleep after removing them as this will then be considered as a healthy option.

 Q.3.
 Do Dentures Hurt?

-Because you are not used to having something artificial in your mouth, you might feel inconvenience at first.
+As you are not used to having something artificial in your mouth, you may feel some discomfort at first.
 The patient and the dentures are kept under examination for first 24-48 hours to evaluate the areas of discomfort and to treat them accordingly